 Level 4 Level 5 Level 6 Level 6 (Hons) C1 Understand the techniques that relate to the Media Industry Produce work demonstrating advanced technical expertise in the area of TV Production and Technology.
-Interpret the contents of relevant journals/ articles and other sources relating to TV Production and Interpret the contents of relevant journals/ articles and other sources relating to TV Production and Technology.
-Relate this Technology. information within final major module C2 Have an awareness of problems and Analyse complex problems and design Evaluate and apply critical judgement Evaluate and apply critical judgement to recognise opportunities to apply effective solutions in the field of TV to the theories and techniques that relate the theories and techniques that relate to solutions.
-Production and Technology to TV Production and technology.
-TV Production and technology.
-Relate this information within final major module

-Level 4 Level 5 Level 6 Level 6 (Hons) C3 Construct arguments that incorporate specialised media Production knowledge.
+Interpret the contents of relevant journals/ articles and other sources relating to TV Production and Technology.
+Interpret the contents of relevant journals/ articles and other sources relating to TV Production and Technology.
+Relate this information within final major module C2 Have an awareness of problems and recognise opportunities to apply solutions.
+Analyse complex problems and design effective solutions in the field of TV Production and Technology Evaluate and apply critical judgement to the theories and techniques that relate to TV Production and technology.
+Evaluate and apply critical judgement to the theories and techniques that relate to TV Production and technology.
+Relate this information within final major module C3 Construct arguments that incorporate specialised media Production knowledge.
 Work as a member of a development team, contributing to the planning and execution of a shared design and implementation task.
 C4 Include the contents of articles and other sources, display understanding of their relative importance and relevance to an area of study.
 Plan, undertake and report a self- directed individual programme of